-Exploit our leadership position in iPSC technology to develop and commercialize off-the-shelf cell products for the treatment of cancer.
+Capitalize on our leadership position in iPSC technology.
 Human iPSCs, with their unique capacity to be indefinitely expanded and differentiated in culture into any type of cell in the body, hold revolutionary potential for creating better cell therapies.
 The groundbreaking discovery that fully differentiated human cells can be induced to a pluripotent state through the expression of certain genes was recognized with the 2012 Nobel Prize in Science and Medicine.
 We believe iPSCs can be used to overcome key limitations inherent in many of the cell therapy product candidates undergoing development today, including the requirement to source, isolate, engineer and expand cells from an individual patient or healthy donor with each batch of production.
 These batch-to-batch manufacturing requirements are logistically complex and expensive, and can result in variable cell product identity, purity and potency as well as manufacturing failures.

 We are applying our expertise in iPSC biology to genetically engineer, isolate and select single-cell iPSCs for clonal expansion, characterization and cryopreservation as clonal master iPSC lines.
-Analogous to master cell lines used to manufacture biopharmaceutical drug products such as monoclonal antibodies, we believe clonal master iPSC lines can be made and used as a renewable source for manufacturing cell therapy products which are well-defined and uniform in composition, can be repeatedly mass produced at significant scale in a cost-effective manner, and can be delivered off-the-shelf to treat many patients.
+Analogous to master cell lines used to manufacture biopharmaceutical drug products such as monoclonal antibodies, we believe clonal master iPSC lines can be used to mass produce multiplexed-engineered cellular immunotherapies which incorporate novel synthetic controls of cell function, are well-defined and uniform in composition, can be stored in inventory for off-the-shelf availability, can be combined and administered with other therapies, and can have broader patient reach.

-We have amassed significant expertise in the manufacture of NK cells and T cells from clonal master iPSC lines.
-Our expertise includes: generating, engineering, isolating and characterizing single-cell iPSC clones; creating and cryopreserving clonal master iPSC lines; differentiating these clonal master cell iPSC lines to produce NK cells and T cells; and regulatory affairs experience to enable clinical investigation of iPSC-derived cell products.
-We believe our iPSC-derived NK cell and T-cell product candidates have the potential to be administered in multi-dose, multi-cycle treatment regimens, including in combination with other cancer treatments, to drive deeper and more durable responses.
+We have amassed significant internal expertise in the Good Manufacturing Practice (GMP) production of NK cells and T cells from clonal master iPSC lines.
+Our proprietary know-how includes: generating, engineering, isolating and characterizing single-cell iPSC clones; creating, qualifying, and cryopreserving clonal master iPSC lines; differentiating these clonal master cell iPSC lines to manufacture NK cells and T cells at large scale to enable off-the-shelf availability for the general patient population; and regulatory and quality expertise to enable clinical investigation of multiplexed-engineered, iPSC-derived NK cell and T-cell immunotherapy candidates.
+We have established our own fully-integrated infrastructure and operations to support GMP production for all phases of clinical development as well as initial commercialization.